According to a new survey, rental properties are being snapped up at a faster rate than ever.

 If you are concerned about your prospective tenants’ ability to pay, consider asking if they will consent to a credit check.
 Remember to handle this sensitively; the letting process is already stacked in favour of the landlord over the tenant, and some tenants will be unwilling to go through a credit check or provide their bank statements.
 You will need to use your discretion in these circumstances, remembering that a refusal to provide these documents does not necessarily mean that the tenants cannot pay.

 An agency can help to remove the stress and labour from finding tenants.
 If you do consider using an agency, try to get recommendations from other landlords you trust.
 Additionally, make sure that you understand the costs.
 Read some tips on choosing a letting agent.

 Rather than collecting details on endless scraps of paper, try using a standard application form for prospective tenants.
 Forms of this sort are available free online, and can save a lot of time.

 Don’t feel pressured into accepting the first offer you receive.
-Instead, take stock of all the applications you receive, and determine which of the prospective tenants you would be most happy to do business with.
+Instead, take stock of all your applications, and determine which of the prospective tenants you would be most happy to do business with.
 This could take several days – and you should make sure that the applicants are aware of this.

 Instinct is important in letting.
 Your personal relationship with the applicant is a significant factor here.
 Would you be happy to deal with the prospective tenant for at least the period of the tenancy?
 If not, go for someone else.